- Drug Interactions

 - Just be mindful that high doses of turmeric may not be appropriate if a person has a severe medical condition and if the patient is pregnant or breastfeeding or taking certain medications.

-What are the benefits of including turmeric in the daily diet?
+What are the health benefits of including turmeric in the daily diet?

 - Turmeric has been found to impact certain pain receptors in the body, particularly those in the chest, shoulders, and abdominal area.
 This means it may help reduce the severe pain associated with menstrual cramping, irritable bowel syndrome, and frozen shoulder.